-Often when people begin the process of downsizing the idea of renting a self storage unit is tempting.
+Often when people begin the process of downsizing the idea of renting a storage unit is tempting.
 When tasked with going through your own items or those of a loved one, the process can be overwhelming.
 You must decide what to keep and what to gift, donate or consign.
 The thought of having to touch every item and make a decision on what to do with it, is daunting!
 It is inevitable that, at some point in the process, you will begin to look for a quick fix.
 Easier solutions typically come in 2 forms; hire an auction house or estate sale company to come in and handle the whole thing, or, move it all to a storage unit and deal with it later.
-Some people even move their things into a self-storage unit because they think it will be safer there.
-They don’t just install some outdoor home security cameras to make it safer for the items, they will also be at home most of the time so they can actually keep an eye on the items whereas with a storage unit you can’t do that.

 The Auction/estate sale option is tempting and can be a good choice if the items left in the house are not current or not going to bring much money.
 The biggest benefit of using an auction house or estate sale business is that they will come in and handle the whole sale, leaving you with an empty house at the end of the sale.
 Most estate sale businesses will donate what is left after the last day of the sale.
 We have had customers with both good and bad experiences with this process.
 If you pursue the auction or estate sale option, be sure you do your homework.
 Ask for references, and then call people that have used them.
 Check with the Better Business Bureau in your area and do all you can to confirm that the company is reputable.
 It is imperative that you read the fine print before signing the contract and understand the process.
 Ask about price reductions and understand how your items will be priced.
 In our experience, customers that have been happy with auctions and estate sales have gifted and consigned their best furniture pieces prior to the auction.
 The customers that have been unhappy are those that felt their items went for pennies and were drastically reduced too quickly.
+Remember and Estate Sale or Auction is typically a weekend event and items will be marked down quickly.
 It is important to know the current market value of your items so that you and the person helping you are on the same page.

 Self-Storage units are a temptation that can be costly.
 Consumer Reports says, “The average national monthly cost of a climate-controlled rental space is expected to reach $1.63 per square foot this year, according to Marcus & Millichap, an investment real estate company that tracks the self-storage industry”.
 To justify the cost you need a good reason to self-store!
 If you are moving and know you will be back to get your items within a certain time period, a storage unit can be a great option.
 If you are a college student going home for summer and moving in fall, Military personnel, or building a house and need a temporary place to hold items you know you want to keep, a storage unit can be a wonderful option.
 The key here is temporary.
 You should only rent a storage unit if you know the true end date that you will be removing your items.
 The self- storage industry is making a lot of money off of people that simply did not want to deal with their stuff.
 The problem has become so vast that there are now television shows featuring pickers buying storage lockers sight unseen.
 Our propensity to hold on to stuff we do not need has created a whole new industry and become fodder for reality TV.
 In an article from New York Magazine, a storage unit customer remarked, “This stuff’s gotta go.”
 Everything here, he told me, was worth less than what he had paid to store it.
 “Storage is always a bad investment, any way you look at it,” he said.
 See full article here